dorian-edwards/audiophile/README.md

 #### **Categroy Card Component**

-This is the final product
+Here is what it should look like

 ![Frontend mentoor Earphones category card component from design system](./images/category-card.png)

 <br/>

-And here is what I've build so far
+And here is what I've built so far

 ![Frontend mentor Earphones category card component that I build](./images/category-card2.png)